Patrick Montgomery

-Patrick Montgomery is an American documentary producer/director and film and photo archivist.
+Patrick Montgomery (born September 13, 1949) is an American documentary producer/director and film and photo archivist.
 He has specialized in making films using archival materials, most notably The Man You Loved to Hate (1979) about the legendary actor/director Erich Von Stroheim and The Compleat Beatles (1982) a two-hour documentary about the rise and fall of the world's most famous rock group.
 He also founded and ran Archive Films/Archive Photos, the largest independent commercial film and photo archive in the U.S. until its acquisition by The Image Bank, a division of Eastman Kodak, in 1997.

 Early life and education

-Patrick Montgomery was born in Cincinnati, Ohio on September 13, 1949.
+Patrick Montgomery was born in Cincinnati on September 13, 1949.
 He graduated from St. Xavier High School in 1967 and received a Bachelor of Finance degree from the University of Notre Dame in 1971.

 Career

 Cincinnati

 Montgomery began his career in 1972 as a marketing executive at Audio Visual Enterprises, Inc, a firm founded by former Cincinnati Symphony General Manager Lloyd Haldeman to distribute opera and ballet films for home viewing on videodisc.